 Terry FreedmanSee moreSee less

-An ex-secondary school teacher, Head of Department and senior manager, Terry Freedman has been blogging and freelance writing since the 1990s.
-He has authored a number of books, both published and self-published, and is a member of the Society of Authors, where he was a member of the Educational Writers Group committee for several years.
+An ex-secondary school teacher, Head of Department, and senior manager, Terry Freedman has been blogging and freelance writing since the 1990s.
+He has authored a number of books, both traditionally published and self-published, and is a member of the Society of Authors, where he was a member of the Educational Writers Group committee for several years.
 He has written articles for many publications, including The Guardian, TES and Teach Secondary, and blog posts for companies in the education sphere.
 He holds a BA, MA and Post-Graduate Certificate in Education, and is a Fellow of the Royal Society of Arts and a member of the British Computer Society.
+Terry has a keen interest in fiction, especially flash fiction, which he has published both in his own newsletters and blogs, and as a guest contributor to the Soaring Twenties Social Club on Substack.
+He also enjoys applying the rules of flash fiction to nonfiction writing, particularly book reviews.

 Laura is an experienced theatre director, teacher and writer and has taught at City Lit since 2011.
 Laura has worked at a wide range of venues including the National Theatre, the Open Air Theatre Regent’s Park, Birmingham Rep, the Cambridge Arts Theatre, and Southwark Playhouse.
 She loves all types of plays, from new writing and devised theatre to Shakespeare and works in translation, and enjoys bringing scenes and characters to life with students in her classes.
 Laura studied English Literature as an undergraduate at Oxford University and went on to take an MA in Text and Performance Studies at King’s College London and the Royal Academy of Dramatic Art.
 She now splits her time between teaching and writing novels for young adults.